aiidateam/aiida-core/docs/source/installation.rst

 .. _Homebrew: http://brew.sh/index_de.html

-Other Systems and Custom Setups
+Other systems and custom setups
 +++++++++++++++++++++++++++++++

 For new and inexperienced users we strongly recommend to start with the Quickstart procedure detailed above.
 It is possible to customize your configuration afterwards if necessary.